Can Large Language Models Identify Authorship?

-In comparison with traditional statistical methods, deep learning techniques require less feature engineering.
-Pre-trained language models (PTMs) are widely used for authorship representation.
-These models, predominantly built upon BERT-based architectures \cite{devlin2018bert} and contrastive learning paradigms, demonstrate efficacy in domain-specific applications.
+Compared to traditional statistical methods, deep learning techniques require less feature engineering.
+Among these techniques, pre-trained language models (PTMs) are widely used for representing authorship \cite{huang2024aa_llm}.
+These models, built predominantly on BERT-based architectures \cite{devlin2018bert} and contrastive learning paradigms, demonstrate efficacy in domain-specific applications.
 However, they fall short in cross-domain scenarios \cite{rivera2021luar}.
 The performance of these methods also declines significantly with shorter query texts \cite{eder2015aa_text_size,grieve2019aa_data_size} and limited data from the candidate authors.
 This reduction in performance limits their applicability in real-world situations, where data scarcity and diversity are the norms.
-While some studies have attempted to overcome these challenges by applying text style transfer to learn content-independent style representations, they have not effectively addressed the cross-domain issue \cite{boenninghoff2019av,wegmann2022av_transfer}.
+While some studies have attempted to overcome these challenges by applying text style transfer to learn content-independent style representations, they have not addressed the cross-domain issue effectively \cite{boenninghoff2019av,wegmann2022av_transfer}.
 These deep learning methods require extensive time and labeled data for training, are not effectively applicable across different data domains, and suffer from limited explainability.

-Despite the rapid development of LLMs, there has been insufficient analysis and evaluation of their capabilities in authorship analysis.
+Despite the rapid development of LLMs, there has been insufficient analysis and evaluation of their capabilities in authorship analysis \cite{huang2024aa_llm}.
 Some initial studies have utilized GPT-3 \cite{brown2020gpt3} for annotating data \cite{patel2023lisa} before employing a T5 Encoder \cite{raffel2020t5} for learning representations of authorship.
 LLMs have demonstrated proficiency in zero-shot learning scenarios within domains lacking extensive resources \cite{kojima2022zero_shot_reasoners}.
 However, their ability to grasp subtle nuances of language and extract critical features for authorship identification has not been extensively examined.
 Consequently, this paper aims to investigate the potential of LLMs for authorship identification by addressing the following research questions:

 \begin{itemize} \item \textbf{RQ1:} \RQOne{} \item \textbf{RQ2:} \RQTwo{} \item \textbf{RQ3:} \RQThree{} \end{itemize}